CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

    "routingkey"   => "mapreduce"
 ));
 /**
- *  Now that we have access to the master, we can tell the master to create a
+ *  Now that we have access to a connection, we can create a
- *  new MapReduce job, using our WordCount implementation.
-The return value
+ *  new MapReduce job object, using this connection and our WordCount
- *  is a Yothalot\Job object, that has many methods to feed data to the job,
+ * implementation.
+The job object has many methods to feed data to the job,
  *  and to fine tune the job.
  *
  *  @var Yothalot\Job
  */
-$job = $connection->create($wordcount);
+$job = new Yothalot\Job($connection,$wordcount);

 /**
  *  Now we can feed the job with data that has to be mapped.
 In this WordCount